Skip to content

 2. Choose the observation(s).

-3. Select the events to be extracted.
+3. Select the subjects and events to be extracted.
+Modifiers con be included

 Export transitions matrix#